 Applying the Sacramental Paradigm to the LDS Church

 This site’s purpose is to share the Metaphorical/Sacramental Paradigm as it relates to the LDS church, sometimes called “New Mormonism”.

 When we attempt to apply this to the Mormon Church, we see how it can fit.
 We shouldn’t get trapped into a binary view of the two paradigms.
 There is crossover between the two paradigms.
 Traditionally the LDS church has heavily relied on the literal view, but we’re not unfamiliar with applying metaphorical view to scripture as it makes sense.
+For example, the parables of Jesus are obvious.
+But many mainstream LDS consider Job, Jonah, and even Noah’s flood as non-historical allegories with spiritual value.
 Applying the emerging paradigm to LDS doctrine and beliefs would push that metaphorical view into all areas of scripture and understanding of historical origins, such as the restoration of the gospel through Joseph Smith, the coming forth of Book of Mormon, view of the Bible, and for some even a view of the mortal life of Jesus Christ.

 With this perspective, we can easily address all the difficult historical issues, such as the Book of Abraham, polygamy, Book of Mormon historicity, or other issues you might have heard listed in the CES Letter.
 It is quite a paradigm shift from a traditional LDS perspective, which opens up a lot of questions.